py-react/ginger-js/readme.md

 ## Creating your First Page

 ### Layouts
 A layout is UI that is shared between multiple routes.
-On navigation, layouts preserve state, remain interactive, and do not re-render.
+On navigation, layouts preserve state, remain interactive.
 Layouts can also be nested.

 You can define a layout by default exporting a React component from a layout.jsx file.
 The component will be populated with a child layout (if it exists) or a page during rendering.
 ```jsx